Beuterei/create-helper/README.md

 ### argumentAnswerParsing

 Function to parse/modify argument from the command line.
 Good for mapping falsy value to JS false.

-### beforeCreationHook

-Hook run before all files are copied.
-Gets [BeforeCreationHookObject](#BeforeCreationHookObject) as parameter and returns new answerers to be used

 ```typescript
 void create({